Deli 613: Food

+Facilities

+Deli 613 has seating inside and outside, as well as takeaway service, and offers cakes and catering on an advance-order basis.

 Reception

 According to the owners, the majority of Deli 613's clientele is non-Jewish.
 After its opening, a number of celebrities visited the establishment.
 In July 2023, Leo Varadkar, Ireland's Taoiseach, went to Deli 613 for traditional Jewish foods like latkes, matzah ball soup, and a salt beef sandwich.
 Former Scottish football player Graeme Souness, actor Colm Meaney, and celebrity chef Donal Skehan have also visited.

 The Irish Times awarded the restaurant four-and-a-half stars, describing it as a "great addition to the neighbourhood".